numaproj/numaflow/docs/specifications/numa-resilience-doc.md

 Reduce vertices retain current behavior: persist the error and exit.
 Reduce UDFs hold window state in-process, so reconnecting after a crash could drop or double-count aggregates.
 This carve-out requires issue-owner signoff.

+### Built-in Source Resilience Track

+Built-in sources need connector-owned retry and classification instead of the UDF `tonic::Status` reconnect path.
+The follow-up design should:

+- Retry transient startup, pending, partition-discovery, read, ack, commit, or delete errors in place when retrying does not advance source state incorrectly.
+- Preserve terminal errors for misconfiguration, invalid credentials, missing permissions, unsupported broker responses, or required resources that cannot recover without operator action.
+- Keep at-least-once behavior explicit per connector: source state must not be advanced until downstream processing completes, and duplicate ack/commit/delete attempts must be safe.
+- Start with connectors that can restart-loop during broker coordination, rebalance, throttling, or timeout states, then audit the remaining built-in sources.

+This track complements UDF reconnect work.
+UDF reconnect does not automatically solve built-in source restart loops.

 ## Observability

 Reuse `critical_error_total` with new reason strings: